Valvular Disease & Ventricular Function Analysis

 Ventricular dysfunction -- wall motion anomalies; abnormally low ejection fraction

-courtesy of University of Chicago Echocardiography
+Courtesy of University of Chicago Echocardiography Laboratory

 Radionuclide Angiocardiography